karayaman/Play-online-chess-with-real-chess-board/README.md

 ### How well it works?

 Using this software I am able to make up to 100 moves in 15+10 rapid online game without getting any errors.

+### If I use the two exe-files (and not the py-files), where do I have to store the new white.JPG and black.JPG files?

+If you use the two exe-files( "main.exe" and "board_calibration.exe") you should create a folder for them and put the two exe-files, "white.JPG" and "black.JPG" files into that folder.

 ## Required libraries